Annual Dirty Dan Harris Festival

 - Restaurants interested in participating may click here to find out how.

-- Your ticket will allow a 1-ounce taste of each recipe on hand; once you decide your favorite, you will give your ticket to that restaurant in exchange for a 5oz cup; you'll also get a piece of bread (provided by Great Harvest Bread Company) to enjoy with your selection.
+- Your ticket will allow a 1-ounce taste of each recipe on hand; once you decide your favorite, you will give your ticket to that restaurant in exchange for a 5oz cup; you'll also get a piece of bread (provided by Avenue Bread) to enjoy with your selection.

 - The restaurant with the most tickets wins the People's Choice Award.